haskell/haskell-ide-engine/README.md

 It will adapt to all ide by offering a `command line interface` and a `webservice`:

  - [ ] cabal / stack project `Configuration` and `Compilation`
- - [ ] Errors Checking, Warnings, Linter, Dead code detection,
+ - [ ] Errors Checking, Warnings, Linter, Dead code detection
  - [ ] Refactoring tools, Code beautify, Auto-apply suggestions
  - [ ] Code generation
  - [ ] Run testing Suite, check coverage